friendlyanon/4chan-thread-archiver/README.md

 * 1 -> Download once
 * 10 - 999 -> Interval in seconds between fetches

-return target: a valid HTML path to a document you want to return
+return target: a valid HTML path to a document you want to return to by clicking [Return]

 Archive Layout
 --------------